 A Museum of Journeys in a Chest of Drawers

-‘A Museum of Journeys in a Chest of Drawers’ is funded by Arts Council England and Stockport MBC Ward Flexibility Funding.
+The Project is funded by Arts Council England and Stockport MBC Ward Flexibility Funding.

-History of A Pocketful of Treasure
+A Pocketful of Treasure – The Back story

 In 2017 the Artists Sharon Campbell and Rachel Ramchurn began a participative story-telling project creating interactive art works and building communities from shared stories behind tiny treasures and effects people keep and hold dear.